Table of Contents

 1. No Central Goal

-There are two questions you should be asking yourself as an author.
-These will help ensure you have created a valuable post.
+There are two questions you should be asking yourself as an author:

 To avoid problems with your web content, You must be able to answer these questions with confidence.